mvantellingen/python-zeep/docs/client.rst

 Strict mode
 ~~~~~~~~~~~
 By default zeep will operate in 'strict' mode.
-This can be disabled if you are
+This can be disabled if you
-working with a SOAP server which is not standards compliant by passing the
+are working with a SOAP server which is not standards compliant by using the
-kwarg ``strict=False`` to the ``Client``.
-Disabling strict mode will change
+strict setting.
+See :ref:`settings`.
+Disabling strict mode will change the
-the following behaviour:
+following behaviour:

  - The XML is parsed with the recover mode enabled
  - Nonoptional elements are allowed to be missing in xsd:sequences